SimonOsipov/SimonOsipov/README.md

 🚦 **Current Status**

-Not looking for a job and at the current moment not interested in any job offers.
+Due to the current geo-political situation in Russia, open to offers with relocation: Netherlands, Canada, Sweden, Finland, USA.

 🏢 **Work Experience**